What Is Composting & Why You Should Start

 Overuse of chemical-based fertilizers, fungicides, herbicides, and pesticides destroy these natural organisms that are so vital to plant health.
 Applying your kitchen compost is a sure way to reintroduce the microorganisms and repair soil damage.

-Read our recent blog post to learn how you can make your own composting kit with bokashi bran.
+Read our EM-recipe to learn how you can make your own composting kit with bokashi bran.

 The Benefits of EM Technology